QuantEcon/lecture-source-py/source/rst/egm_policy_iter.rst

-As we :doc:`did for value function iteration <optgrowth>` and :doc:`time iteration <coleman_policy_iter>`, let's start by testing our method with the log-linear benchmark
+As we :doc:`did for value function iteration <optgrowth>` and :doc:`time iteration <coleman_policy_iter>`, let's start by testing our method with the log-linear benchmark.

 First, we generate an instance